-MANATEE MEETING: The Fish and Wildlife Conservation Commission (FWCC) has announced a facilitated stakeholder meeting to discuss and examine manatee issues.
-The purpose of the meeting is exchange of information and fact finding, to solicit input from stakeholders to the agency and its federal partners in evaluating current issues concerning the manatee.
-The public can attend the meeting; however, space is limited.
-This meeting will be structured and facilitated.
-Limited public comments will be taken.
+MANATEE MEETING: The Fish and Wildlife Conservation Commission (FWCC) hada facilitated stakeholder meeting to discuss and examine manatee issues.
+The purpose of the meeting was to exchange of information and fact finding, and solicit input from stakeholders to the agency and its federal partners in evaluating current issues concerning the manatee.
+The public was able to attend the meeting, and limited public comments were taken.
 A Meeting Notice was issued 09/28/12.
 The meeting was held 10/11/12.